Jiangtiao line

-Jiangtiao line of CRT is a suburban rapid transit line in Chongqing, China.
+Jiangtiao line of Chongqing Suburban Railway is a suburban rapid transit line in Chongqing, China.
 The initial section of Jiangtiao line from Tiaodeng to Shengquansi opened on 6 August 2022.

 This line had been known as the extension of Line 5 during its construction.
 Nevertheless, by the time it started operation, the color, train numbers and station codes of this line had all been separated from Line 5.
-However, in the future, through operation to/from Line 5 will be provided for this line.
+Since November 30th, 2023, through operation between Line 5 and this line came into service.

 Jiangtiao line is also the first rapid transit line in China that supports auto-switching between AC and DC sections without dropping pantographs down.
 Switch actions are performed at a dead section east of Zhongliangshan Tunnel.

 Sections

 Tiaodeng – Shengquansi

 The initial section from Tiaodeng to Shengquansi began construction in 2015.
 The initial section is about 28.22 km in length, including 5.8 km underground section and 22.42 km elevated or at-grade.
 The section opened on 6 August 2022.